MHJahanbakhsh/notes/js.md

  and this allows us to think at higher order or abstract level

 ---
+`this` keyword really depends on where it is called.specially in functions

+---
 by default type script will throw an error if you don't specify type for your function parameters.unless you write this in tsconfig.json:
 ```
 {